xiao0720/vim-config/README.md

 Should this not leave you with a nice working vim (certain versions are a bit iffy about the last line) then launch vim and run `:PluginUpdate`

-If :PluginUpdate did work for you, you'll want to make updating easier by installing the auto-update hook.
-Simply run `~/vim/install-plugin-update-hook.sh`
+If :PluginUpdate did work for you, you can make updating easier by installing the update hookwith `~/vim/install-plugin-update-hook.sh`

-## Update
+## External Dependencies
+There are a couple of things you might want to install to get the best out of this config:
+* ctags - enables tags support when working with code
+* Ag - enables grepping through the current directories with [the_silver_searcher](https://github.com/ggreer/the_silver_searcher)
+* Ack - enables grepping through the current directories with Ack-grep.
+Only needed if you can't (or won't) install Ag.

+# Updating
 1. Grab the latest version of the config
 ```bash
     cd ~/.vim
     git pull